NUWCDIVNPT/stig-manager/docs/user-guide/user-guide.rst

 This report can be grouped by Asset or by STIG using the Grouping options at the top of the panel.

 This report consists of the total number of Checks associated with each Asset or STIG across the Collection, depending on how it is grouped.
-The report also lists the number of Checks with no Evaluation at all, Checks that have been Saved, Submitted, Returned, and Accepted as a way to gauge overall Evaluation progress of the Collection.
+The report also lists the number of Checks with no Evaluation at all, Checks that have been Saved, Submitted, Rejected, and Accepted as a way to gauge overall Evaluation progress of the Collection.
 The total number of "Open" Severity Category 1, 2, and 3 Rules is also displayed to give an indication of the vulnerability status of the Collection.

 This report can be exported as a .csv using the Down-Arrow button at the bottom of the panel.